 To the extent permitted by applicable law, we may collect data in an automated manner and make automated decisions, including using machine learning algorithms, about users of our Services in order to provide or optimize the Services offered and/or delivered, for security or analytics purposes, and for any other lawful purpose.
 Our Services may collect certain information by automated means when you access or use our Services.
 This information may include, but is not limited to, usage details, Internet Protocol (“IP”) address, browser type, browser language, devices you use, access times, the sites linked from, pages visited, applications downloaded or accessed, links and features used, content viewed or requested, information collected through cookies and other such information.
 We generally collect this information to improve our Services for our users, to learn about our users’ interests and enhance the Services we provide, for security and analytics purposes, and for other lawful purposes.
 To learn more, please see our “Cookies and Similar Technologies” section below.

 Educational Records (FERPA) and Medical Records (HIPAA).
-In providing our Services, we do not require the collection of personal information covered by the U.S. Health Insurance Portability and Accountability Act (“HIPAA”) and we may be provided personal information covered by the U.S. Federal Educational Rights and Privacy Act (“FERPA”) under the “school official” exception.
+In providing our Services, we do not require the collection of personal information covered by the U.S. Health Insurance Portability and Accountability Act (“HIPAA”); indeed you are prohibited from using our Services to record, store or communicate personal health information (“PHI”).
+Also, in providing our Services we may be provided personal information covered by the U.S. Federal Educational Rights and Privacy Act (“FERPA”) under the “school official” exception.
 To the extent we are required to do so by contract with your Institution, we will comply with HIPAA, FERPA, or an equivalent law or regulation for your state or country of residence as required by such contract.

 We use your information to provide you, either directly or through a third party (including your Institution), with our Services.
 We also may use your information to support our business functions, such as fraud prevention, marketing, analytics and legal functions.